 The key here is to keep it simple and give the user the ability (and incentive) to share the contest on Facebook with their friends.

-Many Facebook users access the site on mobile devices, so running a contest on Facebook that only works on desktop is a big no-no. The challenge is that Facebook tabs aren’t visible on mobile devices.
-Make sure your contest on Facebook is accessible to everyone; use a webpage to store your contest on Facebook that can be accessed via mobile devices.
+Many Facebook users access the site on mobile devices, so running a competition on Facebook that only works on desktop is a big no-no. Make sure your content on Facebook is accessible to everyone; use a webpage to store your contest on Facebook that can be accessed via mobile apps.
 You don’t want to risk making your mobile followers sour on you, or lose all mobile users, just because your application doesn’t work on mobile devices!

 If nobody knows about your contest on Facebook, nobody will participate.
 Make sure all of your followers and their friends know about the contest by publishing new posts at least 2 – 3 times per week.
 Offer images of the prize and describe what you can do with it, ask users to participate, and include other calls to action to get more followers to participate in the contest.
 You can also change your cover photo and point users to your contest.
 Facebook recently changed its guidelines allowing you to include calls to actions in your cover photo.

 Just because you’re hosting your contest on Facebook doesn’t mean that Facebook should be the only place where you promote it.
 Add links and banners to your website to make sure visitors are informed about the contest on Facebook and include information on it in your customer newsletters.
+You can also use other social media apps and create buzz across multiple channels.
+You never know, the winner may be somebody that hasn't previously liked your Facebook page, they may have been solely a Twitter follower but after seeing the competition promoted on Twitter decided to engage with you on Facebook too.
 In my experience, advertising on Facebook has been crucial for contests – just make sure that your ads are targeting the right audience (e.g. do not target Italians if your prize is in the US) and try to use multiple ad formats to see which delivers the best results.

 When the contest is over, you should show the joy that the contest gave all participants and/or winners.
 You might, for example, take a picture of the lucky winner and publish it on your timeline.
 (Just keep in mind that, according to Facebook’s Promotion Guidelines, you can’t notify a winner using the Facebook platform).
 Also consider talking to the winner or some of the participants to get their feedback on the contest, and then use that feedback in posts and for a future contest on Facebook.